cockroachdb/docs/v20.2/authorization.md

 The SQL statements [`CREATE USER`](create-user.html) and [`CREATE ROLE`](create-role.html) will create the same entity with one exception: `CREATE ROLE` will add the `NOLOGIN` option by default, preventing the user/role from being used to log in.
 Otherwise, for enhanced PostgreSQL compatibility, the keywords `ROLE` and `USER` can be used interchangeably in SQL statements.

-Throughout the documentation, however, we will refer to a "user" or "role" based on the intended purpose of the entity.
+Throughout the documentation, however, we refer to a "user" or "role" based on the intended purpose of the entity, and we default to using the term "role" when we want to include both possibilities for how the role may be used.

 ## SQL users